lttng-event-rule — Common LTTng event rule specification

 “Instrumentation point type condition”

-section above) of ER
+section above) of ER, NAME matches:

 kernel:tracepoint